Cyb10101/notes/System/Linux/Backup-Entire-Disk.md

 sudo ddrescue -f image.img /dev/sda /tmp/restore.log
 ```

+Open GParted and fix "Not all of space available" with "Repair".

 Maybe you wan't expand partition after cloning with GParted.
+(Windows see Attention!)

 ## Backup with PV and compression (ETA)